 - Do not disassemble the unit.
 A shock hazard exists.
-Refer all servicing to qualified personnel. - There are no replaceable parts in this unit without the use of tools, and no user replaceable parts while the unit is in clinical operation on a patient. - Use only commercially available type 123A lithium manganese dioxide batteries.
-Discard batteries properly after removal from unit.
-Use only batteries from recommended manufacturers. - If the device is stored outside the recommended environmental conditions, the electrode pads and/ or batteries may be damaged or their useful life reduced. - Safety and effectiveness data submitted by ZOLL Medical Corporation to the Food and Drug Administration (FDA) to obtain approval to market are based upon the use of ZOLL accessories such as disposable electrodes.
+Refer all servicing to qualified personnel. - There are no replaceable parts in this unit without the use of tools, and no user replaceable parts while the unit is in clinical operation on a patient. - Use only commercially available Duracell Coppertop CR123 batteries.
+Do not use batteries from any other manufacturer.
+Discard batteries properly after removal from unit. - If the device is stored outside the recommended environmental conditions, the electrode pads and/or batteries may be damaged or their useful life reduced. - Safety and effectiveness data submitted by ZOLL Medical Corporation to the Food and Drug Administration (FDA) to obtain approval to market are based upon the use of ZOLL accessories such as disposable electrodes.
 The use of electrodes from sources other than ZOLL is not recommended.
 ZOLL makes no representations or warranties regarding the performance or effectiveness of its products when used in conjunction with electrodes from other sources.
-If unit failure is attributable to the use of accessories not manufactured by ZOLL, this may void ZOLL's warranty. - The CPR-D-padz electrode can be connected to other ZOLL Defibrillators with Multifunction Cables.
+If unit failure is attributable to the use of accessories not manufactured by ZOLL, this may void ZOLL's warranty.

+• The CPR-D-padz electrode can be connected to other ZOLL Defibrillators with Multifunction Cables.
 Defibrillation can be administered when connected to other ZOLL Defibrillators.
-The CPR function does not operate with any device other than the AED Plus and AED Pro[®].
+The CPR function does not operate with any device other than the AED Plus and AED Pro®.